wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    That includes coding <a target="_blank" href="https://wilsonmar.github.io/kql">KQL (Kusto Query Language)</a> within <a href="#RTA"><strong>Synapse Real Time Analytics</strong></a> to create (star schema) databases for analytics.
 The product is an evolution of Synapse Data Explorer, but also introduces the "Eventstreams" feature that's very similar to Azure Stream Analytics no-code editor.

    Data Analysts collaborate with Security on using Microsft Purview.

+   Those slinging legacy SSIS ETLs can add value now by enabling "Data Citizens" to use PowerBI (and Data Activator) such that they "won't notice" (are impacted minimally) when data inevitably moves from on-prem to the Fabric cloud.
+Then they can brag on their resume:

+   > "Migrated users quickly to Data Activator automation with minimal disruption by proactively restructuring on-prem.
+SSIS ETL so users access legacy data using PowerBI front-ends similar to how they would access Lakehouse data in the Fabric cloud."

 * <strong>Data Engineers</strong> create databases (platforms):